oskarradon/sequence-2/README.md

+##### Project name:
 ## Sequence Press Shopify Theme

-Based off of the Slate Skeleton theme :)

-If styles are not being applied, u need to create a new SSL certificate.
+##### Description:

+##### Installation:

+##### Usage: The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
+This would also be a good place to include screenshots of your project in action.

+##### Credits: Include a section for credits in order to highlight and link to the authors of your project.

+##### License: Finally, include a section for the license of your project.
+For more information on choosing a license, check out GitHub’s licensing guide!

+Step 1: Install NPM, Xcode, etc.

+Step 2:
  [Click here](https://shopify.github.io/slate/docs/create-a-self-signed-ssl-certificate) or run this in your terminal before running `npm start`:

 ```bash
 function ssl-check() {